Calendar Effects In Long-Term Treasuries (TLT Seasonal Trading Strategy)

 Just like stocks, long-term Treasuries seem to have an end-of-month effect.
 Because the performance of stocks is related to the interest levels, we might argue the strong performance in stocks is a result of the lower interest rates.

 Nevertheless, the effect has been persistent for at least almost 20 years.
-We test the following hypothesis:
+We test the following hypothesis and make the following trading rules:

 • The win ratio is 61%

-These are pretty solid numbers considering the low exposure to the market.
+These are pretty solid numbers considering the low exposure to the market, not to mention it has beaten buy and hold.

 The start of the month effect in long-term Treasuries